Skip to main content

 </html>

-Pass variables to the layout
+Pass Variables to the Layout

-All the variables passed to the template file will be available in the layout file.
-It means that you can even replace @reserve("title") with {{ title }} and define the title variable in each template file.
-In other words, you can use variables in the layout file that are available in the template file.
+All variables passed to the template file are also available in the layout file.
+This means you can replace @reserve("title") with {{ title }} and define the title variable in each template file.
+In other words, variables available in the template file can be seamlessly used within the layout file.

 Component

-Example of a component
+Example of a Component

 <div class="post">